 Slow down well before a stop or a turn to stay in control.
 Even vehicles with good traction need extra time and space;

-Safe winter driving often means traveling a less than half the posted speed limit.
+Safe winter driving often means traveling less than half the posted speed limit.
 Just expect your trip will take longer and plan for the extra time;

 Know the Conditions: